Westminster College Student Conduct

 - Intentional or reckless behavior which may, or in fact does, deface or cause damage to College property or the property of others.
 This would also include violations of the College’s Skateboard and Hoverboard policy;

-- Disorderly conduct — Students shall not engage in acts of disorderly conduct.
-A student commits disorderly conduct if, with intent to cause inconvenience, annoyance or alarm, or recklessly creating a risk thereof, s/he on Westminster College property: (1) is intoxicated as a result of the use of alcohol or controlled substances; (2) engages in fighting or threatening, or in violent or tumultuous behavior; (3) makes unreasonable noise; (4) uses obscene language, or makes an obscene gesture; or (5) creates a hazardous or physically offensive condition by any act which serves no legitimate purpose of the student.
+- Students shall not engage in acts of disorderly conduct.
+A student commits disorderly conduct if, with intent to cause inconvenience, annoyance or alarm, or recklessly creating a risk thereof, they on Westminster College property: (1) is intoxicated as a result of the use of alcohol or controlled substances; (2) engages in fighting or threatening, or in violent or tumultuous behavior; (3) makes unreasonable noise; (4) uses obscene language, or makes an obscene gesture; or (5) creates a hazardous or physically offensive condition by any act which serves no legitimate purpose of the student.

 - Intentional or reckless interference with normal College activities and functions (examples of such activities/ functions include but are not limited to studying, teaching, public speaking, research, administration of the College, or emergency (Public Safety, fire or police) operations;